-- As you continue to play, does player 1 or player 2 seem to win more often? - Is there a way a player can make sure they will always win?
+- As you continue to play, does Player 1 or Player 2 seem to win more often? - Is there a way a player can make sure they will always win?

 Discuss these questions as a whole class.
-After students have shared their thinking, invite students play again having had a chance to hear other students' strategies.
-Invite students play the game with a different total and different numbers to choose from.
-Does the strategy change?
+After students have shared their thinking, invite students to play again having had a chance to hear other students' strategies.
+Invite students to play the game with a different total and different numbers to choose from.
+Does their strategy change?

 This time when the players play, integrate finger perception development as well.
-Give students the hand handout.
-Each student can decide which fingers will be the 1 counter, 2 counter, and 3 counter and label it on the handout.
-Allow students to choose which fingers are 1, 2, and 3 (left or right hand).
-These are the fingers they will use to move the 1st counter the 2nd counter and the 3rd counter (depending on which number they choose.)
+Give students the Hand Handout.
+Each student can decide which fingers will be the 1 counter, 2 counter, 3 counter, 4 counter, 5 counter, and 6 counter and label it on the handout.
+Allow students to choose which fingers are 1, 2, 3, 4, 5 and 6 (left or right hand).
+These are the fingers they will use to move the 1st counter the 2nd counter the 3rd counter, etc.(depending on which number they choose.)
 Research has shown that finger perception triggers the same part of the brain that students use to do arithmetic.
 Studies have shown that increased finger perception predicts higher scores on arithmetic tests.
 Show students how to move the counters based on their fingers and then give them an opportunity to play the game again a few times.